rocky-linux/documentation/docs/guides/package_management/dnf_package_manager.md

 sudo dnf repoquery perl --info
 ```

-While it is not always the case, in the above instance, the results of the command is identical to the `sudo dnf info perl` command.
+While it is not always the case, in the above instance, the results of this command is identical to the `sudo dnf info perl` command.

 ## DNF repository configuration